Open NowMixed2024-25

 What is the Electric Vehicle Charger Scheme?

 The Electric Vehicle Charger Scheme is a mixed grant offered by Department of Trade, Business and Asian Relations in Australia, providing $1K – $3K in funding.
-The Electric Vehicle Charger Scheme provides grants to Northern Territory residents and businesses that own an electric vehicle to help buy and install an EV charger at eligible residential or business properties.
-Residential applicants can apply for up to $1,000 and business applicants can apply for up to $2,500, with applications assessed on a first-come, first-served basis until 31 December 2025 or until funds are exhausted.
+The Electric Vehicle Charger Scheme provides grants to eligible Northern Territory residents and businesses to buy and install electric vehicle chargers at residential or business properties.
+Applications are open on a first-come, first-served basis until 31 December 2025 or until funds are exhausted.

 2